Связаться с нами

 With a schematic component library document open, select a component entry in the SCH Library panel (View » Panels » SCH Library) to access its parameter properties in the Properties panel.

-A library component's Designator and Comment are not visible in the Schematic Library editor design space by default but can be enabled by checking the Show Comment/Designator option in the Library Options mode of the Properties panel (Tools » Document Options) – available when no objects are selected in the design space.
+A library component's Designator and Comment are not visible in the Schematic Library editor workspace by default, but can be enabled by checking the Show Comment/Designator option in the Library Options mode of the Properties panel – available when no objects are selected in the workspace.

 Parameters that are owned by a library component are defined and edited by the same process applied to placed schematic components.
-The Tab key may be used to create or edit parameters on the fly, while an object is being placed in the editor design space.
-Parameters are accessed via the Properties panel or modal dialog, where the core system parameters are available under the panel's General tab, and user parameters are added/edited under the panel's Parameters drop-down.
+The Tab key may be used to create or edit parameters on the fly, while an object is being placed in the editor workspace.
+Parameters are accessed via the Properties panel, where the core system parameters are available under the panel's General tab, and user parameters are added/edited under the panel's Parameters tab.

 In the Library Editor, a component Designator parameter is typically given a suitable prefix followed by a question mark.
 When the component is placed in a schematic from the library, the question mark is detected by the Schematic Editor's Annotation tool and replaced with a suitable numeric suffix during project annotation.